Well at least Prince showed his face on Night 2 of the three-day HitNRun International Dance Party at Paisley Park on Saturday night.

 Instead, he disappeared into an off-limits area of Paisley.
 But DJ Kiss continued to spin music for another 50 minutes – until 2:50 a.m.

 Saturday’s crowd was bigger than Friday’s.
 Because Prince announced this celebration on Wednesday, fans were able to come in from Philadelphia, Dallas, Chicago, Louisville and Ottawa, among other places.
+Members of the Preservation Hall Jazz Band, the New Orleans institution that had played at the Minnesota State Fair Saturday, showed up.
 And it appeared to be one of the younger crowds to show up at Prince’s complex.
 There was even a dude wearing a Black Sabbath T-shirt, which may have been a first at Paisley Park.

 The first band to play Saturday was LP Music, a Twin Cities funk-jazz instrumental combo featuring former Prince associates Eric Leeds on saxophone and Paul Peterson on bass.
 Then Warfield and her group took the stage about 12:35 a.m.